De Anza College: Police and crime

-De Anza College had its own campus police department, with unarmed officers dressed in slacks and polo shirts.
+De Anza College has its own district police department with armed officers.
 The department was not a POST participating agency.
 In 2001, the campus police departments at De Anza and Foothill College were merged to become the Foothill-De Anza College District Police.

 Averted shooting

 On January 29, 2001, Kelly Bennett, 18, an employee at a Longs Drugs store in San Jose, was developing photos for Al DeGuzman, 19, a De Anza College student, when she noticed that many of his photos were of guns and bombs as well as of DeGuzman himself posing with said weapons.
 She called the police, who arrived at the store and waited for DeGuzman.
 He was arrested when he returned for his photos.

 Shortly after DeGuzman's arrest, police executed a search warrant on DeGuzman's parents' home in San Jose, where he lived at the time.
 Inside DeGuzman's bedroom, police found bags filled with homemade explosives including Molotov cocktails and pipe bombs, as well as numerous guns, including a semi-automatic rifle and a cut-down 12-gauge pump-action shotgun.
 In addition, plans were discovered for a noon attack at De Anza the next day.

 Over 10,000 students and over 1,000 staff were evacuated from De Anza the next day out of fear that DeGuzman had already possibly planted bombs on campus, although none were found.
 In the following weeks, Bennett was praised and credited with averting a massacre; she appeared on local news, Good Morning America and the Today Show.

-DeGuzman was initially sentenced to seven years in prison after most of the charges were thrown out.
-However, appeals by prosecutors resulted in a resentencing of 80 years.
-Several months later, DeGuzman died in prison after hanging himself in his cell.
+DeGuzman was initially sentenced to seven years in prison after most of the charges against him were thrown out.
+However, appeals by prosecutors resulted in a resentencing of 80 years in prison.
+Several months after his resentencing, DeGuzman died in prison after hanging himself in his cell.

-Rape investigation
+Gang Rape investigation

-In 2007 the Santa Clara County Sheriff's Department investigated an inquiry into allegations of sexual assault of a 17-year-old female student arising from an off-campus party on March 4, 2007, by eight members of the De Anza College baseball team.
-On June 4, 2007, Santa Clara County District Attorney Dolores Carr stated that no charges would be filed.
-This decision was questioned by some, and the Office of the Attorney General was invited by the prosecutor to perform an independent investigation of the available evidence.
-May 2, 2008, the attorney general's determined that there was insufficient evidence to charge anyone present with a crime.
+In 2007, the Santa Clara County Sheriff's Office investigated an inquiry into allegations of gang rape of a 17-year-old unconscious female student, arising from an off-campus party on March 4, 2007, by eight members of the De Anza College baseball team.
+Several witnesses had allegedly seen the victim and intervened.
+On June 4, 2007, Santa Clara County District Attorney Dolores Carr announced that no charges would be filed.
+This decision was questioned, and the Office of the Attorney General was invited by the prosecutor to perform an independent investigation of the available evidence.
+On May 2, 2008, the attorney general's office announced that no charges would be filed.